Skip to Content

 Our gay guide to Buenos Aires with the best gay hotels, our top pick of gay parties, things to do, and practical safety tips.

-Fresh off the plane, our Porteño friends Pablo and Gustavo welcomed us, and took us straight to a restaurant in Palermo so we could have our first taster of the famous Argentinian steak.
+Fresh off the plane, our Porteño friends Pablo and Gustavo welcomed us and took us straight to a restaurant in Palermo so we could have our first taster of the famous Argentinian steak.

 At that moment, we knew we were going to enjoy this city a lot!

 We've been to BA several times during our big trip across Latin America, using it as a base.
-This allowed us to really explore the best of the gay scene and make lots of local friends along the way.
+This allowed us to explore the best of the gay scene and make lots of local friends along the way.

 We've taken all this info and bundled it up to create this bumper gay guide to the Buenos Aires gay scene including the best hotels to stay, gay hangouts, events, things to do, and more.
 One thing we can confidently say is whoever you are, whatever you're into, you're in for a treat in Buenos Aires.